amit19singh/Layer-2-VPN/README.md

 # Layer-2-VPN

 # Overview
-This project implements a virtual Layer 2 VPN using:
+This project implements a Layer 2 VPN using:

 VSwitch: A software-based virtual switch with a MAC table and frame forwarding.
 VPort: A virtual port interfacing with a TAP device, forwarding frames to/from the VSwitch.